 Macris, A 2011, When Horse Became Saw, 1, The Viking Press, Camberwell.

 When Anthony Macris' son was diagnosed with autism, he and his partner Kathy had two choices: do what they were told and could afford or do what they thought best.
 This is the tragic, joyful, instructive story of how they confronted the condition that changed their lives.
 Before the onset of autism, Alex was a vibrant, healthy little boy, Anthony and Kathy the happiest of parents.
 Afterwards Alex was struck mute, barely able to recognise them.
 From then on, all that mattered was finding the right treatment.
 But how to do this, for a disorder with no known cause and no cure?
 Eventually Anthony and Kathy decided to take control of their son's therapy themselves, turning every aspect of their lives around in the process.
 It took a long time, but the radiance did return to Alex's face.
 By then he was a completely different person, and so were his parents.

-Macris, A 2018, 'Macrostructure and local schemas in the practice of novelistic narrative', New Writing: the international journal for the practice and theory of creative writing, vol. 16, no. 1, pp. 21-37.View/Download from: Publisher's site
+Macris, A 2019, 'Macrostructure and local schemas in the practice of novelistic narrative', New Writing: the international journal for the practice and theory of creative writing, vol. 16, no. 1, pp. 21-37.View/Download from: Publisher's site

 Here’s a telling snapshot of Karl Ove Knausgaard from early on in Some Rain Must Fall, the fifth instalment of his epic selfie-as-novel, My Struggle.
 It’s the late 1980s.
 Our young hero is 19 years old, readying himself to attend his first day at the Writing Academy, situated in the university town of Bergen.

 Macris, A 2015, 'The Novel, Sense-Making, and Mao', Sydney Review of Books.